tommy-anderson/WebAppIO-GHAction/README.md

-# layerCI-GHAction
+# WebAppIO-GHAction

-This action sends a post request to the layerCI webhook
+This action sends a post request to the WebAppIo webhook